deshgautam03/CampusConnect3.0/backend/README.md

 ## Email Notifications

+The system automatically sends email notifications in the following scenarios:

+### Student Notifications
-The system automatically sends email notifications to students when new events are posted.
-The email list is currently configured with demo emails but can be updated by faculty coordinators.
+- Email notifications are sent to students when new events are posted
+- The email list is currently configured with demo emails but can be updated by faculty coordinators

+### Faculty Coordinator Notifications
+- **New Event Creation**: When a coordinator creates a new event, notifications are sent to the email addresses configured by faculty coordinators
+- **Notification Details**: The email includes event title, description, dates, venue, category, and coordinator department
+- **Email Management**: Faculty can manage notification email addresses through the "Manage Student Emails" section
+- **Action Links**: Emails include direct links to view event details in the portal

+### Faculty Users
+The system includes pre-configured faculty users for different departments:
+- Information Technology: `faculty.it@campus.edu`
+- Computer Science: `faculty.cs@campus.edu`
+- Electronics & Communication: `faculty.ec@campus.edu`
+- Mechanical Engineering: `faculty.me@campus.edu`
+- BPharm: `faculty.bpharm@campus.edu`

 ## Security Features